The Garden of Eden with the Fall of Man

 The Garden of Eden with the Fall of Man or The Earthly Paradise with the Fall of Adam and Eve (ca. 1615) is a painting by Peter Paul Rubens (figures) and Jan Brueghel the Elder (flora and fauna).
 It is housed in the Mauritshuis art museum in The Hague, Netherlands.
 The painting depicts the moment just before the consumption of forbidden fruit and the fall of man.

 Adam and Eve are depicted beneath the tree of the knowledge of good and evil, where various fruits grow.
 On the opposite side the tree of life is depicted, also laden with fruits.

 The scene is a reference to Genesis 2:8–14 and hosts a variety of animals, presumably 100, from diverse ecosystems.
-There is a Capuchin Monkey from South America, hidden to the left, who bites into an apple to symbolize the sin about the be committed by Adam and Eve.
+There is a Capuchin Monkey from South America, hidden to the left, who bites into an apple to symbolize the sin about to be committed by Adam and Eve.
 Since Adam has yet to commit the original sin, these creatures all live in harmony – a cow peacefully watches while two large cats play.
 Birds of Paradise are also painted with a scientific accuracy.
 Up until the time of this painting, these birds were believed to lack feet, and in this painting, they are depicted clearly.
-This was a modernistic move on Bruegel’s behalf.
+This was a modernistic move on Bruegel's behalf.